Working with arrays: broadcasting

 Tip: do not try to write vectorised code in Julia (like you would do in Python and Matlab) if you don’t need to, even if you are used to coding this way, as the code will become less readable and more prone to errors.
 Use instead broadcasting and for loops, when needed, to map a function over several values.

-It is also possible to map a function over several values using the map function, but there are no real advantages in doing so and the broadcasting syntax is often more flexible.
+function, but there are no real advantages in doing so and the broadcasting syntax is often more flexible.

-As we will see in the future, in Julia it is really easy to write parallel code using multi-processing and multi-threading, and it is particularly simple to write such parallel structures when we encounter a for loop or a map function (which will become a parallel map through pmap), thus it is convenient to get used to writing your code in such paradigm.
+As we will see in the future, in Julia it is really easy to write parallel code using multi-processing and multi-threading, and it is particularly simple to write such parallel structures when we encounter a for

 If you are new to programming or you come from a compiled language (like C++), you should find it easy to think in terms of for loops and you should think of broadcasting as a fast and concise way to compute the value of a function over several input values.